mathantunes/cloud-courses/AWS Certified Solutions Architect Associate/13-PracticeTests.md

 * You suspect that one of the AWS services your company is using has gone down.
 How can you check on the status of this service?
   * AWS Personal Health Dashboard

+* Each subnet in your VPC must be associated with a network ACL.
+If you don't explicitly associate a subnet with a network ACL, the subnet is automatically associated with the default network ACL.

 ## Auto Scaling

 * Reuse some software licenses and therefore need to use dedicated hosts on EC2 instances in your Auto Scaling Groups.
 What step must you take to meet this requirement?